zanematthew/inline-ajax-comments/readme.txt

 == Screenshots ==
 1. As seen when user is logged in
-1. Comments form with additional fields
+2. Comments form with additional fields
-1. As seen when user is not logged in
+3. As seen when user is not logged in
-1. Admin settings
+4. Admin settings

+== Upgrade Notice ==

 == Changelog ==

+= 0.1 =
+* Readme.txt updates

-= 1.0 =
+= 0.1-alpha =
 * Initial version